ronsos/CarND-Path-Planning-Project/README.md

 These points are then rotated back to the XY frame and added to `next_x_vals` and `next_y_vals`.

 ### Results
-Two trials were completed with the current algorithm.
+Two trials were completed with the final algorithm.
 The first trial, the path planner ran for 19.38 mi before an incident occurred.
 The second trial went 23.86 mi before an incident occurred.
 This is greater than the required 4.32 mi.

 The average car speed in the second trial was greater than 45 mph, so the vehicle is doing a fairly good job of staying close to the speed limit when possible.